SourcePot/datapool/README.md

 # Datapool
 Many organizations run large complex software packages and flexibility is not necessarily their strong point.
 Simple customer specific adjustments or process changes are very time-consuming and expensive.
-Low-code development platforms or bots promise to return flexibility, but can themselves be a closed ecosystem.
-Datapool is a lightweight open source web application that gives control back to the user and smaller organizational units within a company.
-Datapool can carry out periodic data processing with processes defined at team or department level.
-Datapool can be used to bridge temporary gaps, for testing processes or for production.
+Low-code development platforms or bots promise to bring back flexibility, but can themselves be a closed ecosystem.
+Datapool is a lightweight open source web application that gives control back to the user or smaller organizational units within a company.
+Datapool can carry out periodic data crunching with processes defined at team or department level.
+Datapool can also be used to bridge temporary gaps, for testing processes as well as for production.

 <img src="./assets/img/ComparisonWithSAP.png" alt="Example application"/>

-Datapool was originally developed to process invoices (pdf documents) within a patent department, in which all invoice data is analyzed and compared with the patent files.
-It processes the data in conjunction with UNYCOM and SAP.
-In this production environment, approx. 1000 invoices per month are processed and compared with approx. 200,000 cost data records and 100,000 patent files.
+Datapool was originally developed to process invoices (pdf documents) within a patent department, in which all invoice data is extracted, analyzed and compared with the patent files.
+The invoice data is then processed in conjunction with UNYCOM and SAP.
+In this production environment, Datapool has been used to process approx. 1000 invoices per month.
+The data is compared with approx. 200,000 cost data records and 100,000 patent files.
 Processing takes place 1-2 times per month.

 ## Sample application
 Moving data between the packages is even more challenging.